mrf7777/protogen_software/README.md

 ## How to run on device boot
 Often, one just wants the protogen software to start when the device is booted.
-This repository has scripts to manage just that
+This repository has scripts to manage just that.

 ### Enable/disable start on device boot.
 To **enable**, at the root of this repository, run `sh scripts/for_server/enable_protogen_service.sh`.